Cat Peeing on Bed: What Your Cat Is Trying to Tell You

 Real Case Study: Jack, the Bed-Peeing Cat

-Jack was a 4-year-old domestic shorthair who started peeing on his owner's bed after her work schedule changed.
-She went from working from home to commuting to an office.
-Leaving at 7AM and returning at 6PM.
+Jack was a four-year-old domestic shorthair who started peeing on his owner's bed after her work schedule changed.
+She had been working from home and transitioned to commuting to an office, leaving at 7am and returning at 6pm.
+Within two weeks, Jack was peeing on the bed daily.
+The behavior happened only when she was at work, never when she was home.

-Owner's reflection: "I didn't realize my anxiety about leaving was feeding his anxiety.
+Owner's reflection.
+"I didn't realize my anxiety about leaving was feeding his anxiety.
 Once I made departures calm and predictable, he relaxed too."

-Jack’s case was relatively straightforward once the pattern was identified.
-Many cats need a longer, structured process.
+Jack's case was relatively straightforward once the pattern was identified.
+Many cats need a longer, more structured process.

 FAQ: Cat Peeing on Bed